 When Should I Apply?

 Applications, along with documentation, should be mailed via the US Postal Service, postmarked by April 18, 2023 or submitted electronically to VTChildelder@vsea.org by 11:59 on April 18, 2023.
 Limit ONE application per household.
-Applicants who filed an Income Tax extension should send a copy of their extension along with their reimbursement application.
+Applicants who filed an Income Tax extension should send a copy of their extension along with their reimbursement application by April 15, 2023.
 Applications accompanied by a tax filing extension will be held active until August 15, 2023.
 Applications with extensions received after April 15, 2023 will be considered late and ineligible.

 When Can I Expect a Response?